kurotu/MaterialReplacer/README.md

 Unity editor extension to replace materials at once by defining replacement rules.

+This save the hassle of manually changing materials one by one.
+It would be useful when applying your own materials to dressed avatars.

 This extension is designed for services such as VRChat, but it's usable for any purpose.

 ## Support